 Bachelor of Science Physics Degree

 The Bachelor of Science physics degree is designed for individuals planning careers in physics and related technical fields or in areas where knowledge of basic scientific principles is necessary.
 This program will prepare students who plan to pursue an advanced degree (MS or PhD) in a physics-related field.
-Depending on a student's math preparation, they should be able to complete the Bachelor of Science degree in four years at CWU.
+Depending on the level of math preparation, a student should be able to complete the Bachelor of Science degree in four years at CWU.

 Bachelor of Arts Physics Degree